-Astilbe Buch.-Ham. ex D.Don is the correct and accepted scientific name for the genus.
+Astilbe Buch.-Ham. ex D.Don is the accepted scientific name for the genus.
 It was described by David Don in Prodromus Florae Nepalensis in 1825.
 It was previously named and described by Francis Buchanan-Hamilton and later published by Mr. Don giving reference to Buchanan-Hamilton.

 I bought my first Astilbe from Lowe’s in 2010 in Mississippi, but I left it behind when I moved back to Missouri.
 Then in 2014, I bought another one from Lowe’s.
 I have told myself many times “NO MORE” plants without names.
 Well, I knew what an Astilbe was and the pot did have a label… It was the wrong label and I didn’t notice until I returned home.
 The label was for a completely different plant.
 SO, I don’t know what cultivar mine is, but it only grows to about 10-12″ tall when it isn’t in flower.
 I am not a pink person, but this one is OK.

 There are a lot of Astilbe cultivars on the market today and some of the species names and their cultivars are: